 Athens, a quintessential American university city, features unique shops, award-winning restaurants, and live music venues.
 It is home to the University of Georgia, a flagship research institution founded in 1785, which educates more than 38,000 students each year.
 The International Judicial Training initiative is based at Georgia Law's Dean Rusk International Law Center, on the university's beautiful North Campus.

-Atlanta, Georgia’s capital, is home to more than 5.8 million people and the world’s busiest airport.
-A global economic hub, Atlanta hosts many multinational businesses, including 30 Fortune 1000 companies, as well as more than 70 full and honorary consulates and trade offices, 31 binational chambers of commerce, and an international arbitration center.
+Atlanta, Georgia's capital, is home to more than 5.9 million people and the world's busiest airport.
+A global economic hub, Atlanta hosts many multinational businesses, including 29 Fortune 1000 companies, as well as more than 70 consular and trade offices, 31 binational chambers of commerce, and an international arbitration center.

-International Judicial Training instructors include practicing judges and lawyers, as well as members of the University of Georgia School of Law faculty, ranked 21st for international law by the U.S. News & World Report.
-Among Georgia Law’s distinguished academics are five former law clerks to Justices of the U.S. Supreme Court, advisers to Congress and to the International Criminal Court, and many professors who have earned awards for excellence in teaching and scholarship.
+International Judicial Training instructors include practicing judges and lawyers, as well as members of the University of Georgia School of Law faculty, ranked 18th for international law programming (U.S. News & World Report, 2021/22).
+Among Georgia Law's distinguished academics are five former law clerks to Justices of the U.S. Supreme Court, advisers to Congress and to the International Criminal Court, and many professors who have earned awards for excellence in teaching and scholarship.

 Integral to trainings are visits to a variety of courts in Georgia, including general trial and appellate courts and specialized forums such as drug courts and mental health courts.
 Participating judges have the opportunity to view court proceedings and engage in discussions with their U.S. counterparts.